Graph each inequality. y≥x2−9

 Linear Inequalities

-The slope-intercept form of a linear equation is y = mx + b, where m is the slope and b is the y-intercept.
-This form helps quickly graph the line by starting at (0, b) and using the slope to find other points.
-Understanding this form is essential for accurately drawing the boundary lines of inequalities.
+The slope-intercept form y = mx + b expresses a line where m is the slope and b is the y-intercept.
+Understanding the slope helps determine the line's direction, while the intercept shows where it crosses the y-axis.
+This form is essential for quickly graphing the boundary lines of inequalities.

 Recommended video: